strmlineapp-ux/agileflow/src/docs/design-system.md

     - There are no footer buttons.
 - **Behavior**: Clicking outside the dialog or pressing 'Escape' cancels the operation.
 Clicking the action icon confirms it.
 - **Application**: Used for confirming the deletion of shared Badges or Badge Collections.

+---

+### 9. Icon Tabs for Page Navigation

+- **Description**: For primary navigation within a page (e.g., switching between "Admin Groups" and "Pages" on the Admin Management screen), tabs should be clear, full-width, and provide strong visual cues.
+- **Appearance**:
+  - Each tab trigger must include both an icon and a text label.
+  - The icon should be visually aligned with the text and use the default text color.
+Icons should *not* be colored separately.
+  - The active tab is indicated by colored text and a thin underline, which is applied via a custom `underline` variant on the `Tabs` component.
+  - The entire tab list should have a subtle divider underneath it, separating it from the content below.
+- **Application**: Used for all main page-level tab navigation, such as on the Admin, Service Delivery, and Team Management pages.

 ## Visual & Theming Elements